EddieBrock-web/clarissa/README.md

     C <--> E
     C <--> F
     D <--> G
+    D <--> H
-    E <-.-> H
+    E <-.-> I
 ```

-The system connects your terminal to various LLMs through OpenRouter.
+The system connects your terminal to various LLM providers.
 When you ask Clarissa to perform a task, it:

 1. Sends your message to the LLM along with available tool definitions
 2. Receives a response that may include tool calls (e.g., read a file, run a command)